jkapila/py-git-package/README.rst

 .. epigraph::
-   This is some test text here!!!
+   This is some **awesome text** about your package!!!

+Go ahead use the template and create and awesome package

 .. teaser-end

 .. context-begin

-This a python package template based on shoulder of:
+This a python package template based on shoulder of

 1. `python-library-template <https://github.com/thclark/python-library-template>`_ as main pakage template created by `Tom Clark  <https://github.com/thclark>`_
 2. `Furo  <https://pradyunsg.me/furo/>`_ (Sphinx theme) for Documentation
 3. Github Pages for hosting Documentation
 4. `Pre-commit  <www.pre-commit.com>`_ hooks for cleaning and building things before we ake any commit (Includes Sphinx Auto Doc Builds too)

 .. context-end